Gardiners Island Windmill

 Gardiners Island Windmill is a historic windmill on Gardiners Island in East Hampton, New York.
-The mill was added to the National Historic Register in 1978.
+The mill was added to the National Register of Historic Places in 1978.

 History

-The windmill, by Nathaniel Dominy V, was raised on 23 May 1795 on the "Mill lot" within 50 feet of the old "Petticoat mill"(1771).
+The windmill, by Nathaniel Dominy V, was raised on 23 May 1795 on the "Mill lot" within 50 feet of the old "Petticoat mill" (1771).
 The 'Petticoat' was dilapidated after the Revolutionary war and need replacement.
 It was painted white, like the nearby wharf, to aid sailor's navigation.
 For the next 20 years John Lyon Gardiner (1770-1816) made no notation in his farm book about the mill, then there was a storm and collapse in 1815 and he required new timbers.
 The dock also blew away in the storm.

 Repairs

 Dominy V and his workers came and restored the mill to working order from October to February 1816.
 Indications are the 1816 version was different inside than when newly built in 1795.
 This had to do with V's evolving use of different technology than when apprenticing for IV and the inside was more like contemporary windmills on Rhode Is. and Cape Cod.
 Nathaniel Dominy V did more repairs in 1826 and worked for 6 days on Gardiner's Island in 1833, where he installed a new windshaft, stocks and points in the mill.